 The way in which Jack and Lily’s stories became entwined was really clever, I am really envious of Emily Barr’s writing skills!
 To be able to bring everything together in a perfectly formed conclusion, but also not make it too ‘Scooby-Doo’ is an amazing skill for an author, and I was impressed yet again by the surprises of this novel.

-Have you read this book before?
+Did you enjoy my review of ‘The First Wife’?
 What are your favourite summer reads?
 Do you think you’ll give this one a go?

 Let me know all your thoughts in the comments below 🙂